lufinkey/BrowserCommand/README.md

 **browser extension** - continuously attempts to connect to the server.
 When connected, it waits for commands and performs them when received.

-To install the cli tools to manage these components, run the following command:
+You can install the cli tools to manage these components:

 ```bash
 npm install -g https://github.com/lufinkey/BrowserCommand